DARCLabHao/DSEframe/release_windows/README.txt

 BlockMemoryBit: BlockRAM bits in case of FPGAs
 DSP: Number of DSP macros in case of FPGAs only

-Out of the these entries Method, Iteration, Area and Latency MUST be incldued.
+Out of the these entries Method, Iteration, AREA and Latency MUST be incldued.

-There are several csv example files under "your_app_path/examples" for reference.
+There are several csv example files under "DSEframe_path/examples/" for reference.

 ## New File